Register an External Service

 - The accountName parameter specifies the account.

 - There are several output parameters for the getAccount method, too.
-The codes, such as id_200, correlate to specific response codes defined in the schema.
-You can also see these definitions nicely formatted in the Swagger Editor when you validated the schema.
+The codes, such as 200, correlate to specific response codes defined in the schema.
+You can also see these definitions nicely formatted in the Swagger Editor when you validate the schema.

 - An external services provider such, as a bank, shares their REST-based API schema specification: We got this information from our fictional bank.

-- Based on the specification, a developer (or maybe even you) creates a JSON-based schema definition that describes the API: While we didn’t create this schema ourselves, we reviewed the elements of a schema and the requirements for a good one.
+- Based on the specification, the service provider (like our credit service example) a developer (or maybe you) creates a JSON-based schema definition that describes the API: While we didn’t create this schema ourselves, we reviewed the elements of a schema and the requirements for a supported one.
 When you work with external services, you or your developer can define the schema you need for your use case.

-- A Salesforce administrator declaratively creates a named credential to authenticate to the service’s endpoint using the URL provided by the external service provider: We defined our named credential, https://th-external-services.herokuapp.com.
+- A Salesforce administrator declaratively creates a Named Credential to authenticate to the service endpoint using the URL provided by the external service provider: We defined our named credential, https://th-external-services.herokuapp.com.

-- A Salesforce administrator declaratively registers the service and uses both the schema definition and named credential during the registration process: We just registered our first external service and looked at the generated Apex actions in the wizard.
+- A Salesforce administrator declaratively registers the service and uses both the schema definition and Named Credential during the registration process: We just registered our first external service and looked at the actions in the wizard.